 - I use this scale

-Pour the wet ingredients over the dry and stir together until a shaggy, rough mixture comes together.
-It will seem really crumbly and dry at first, but keep mixing and pressing the mixture together with the back of the spoon for several minutes until it is all moistened.
-It will look like a bunch of pieces of moistened dough with no more loose flour.
+- Pour the wet ingredients over the dry and stir together until a shaggy, rough mixture comes together.
+It will seem really crumbly and dry at first, but keep mixing and pressing the mixture together with the back of the spoon for several minutes.
+At this point, I like to use my hands to really press this mixture together, with any loose pieces, and form it with my hands.
+Massaging it, as a ball, in my hands for several minutes causes the moisture to all even out and become cohesive, so be patient with it.
 See photo for reference.

-- NUT ALLERGY: If you are allergic to almonds, you can try sunbutter in its place.
+- NUT ALLERGY: Make sure you are using a really runny/drippy roasted almond butter and not a thick, stiff one, otherwise the dough will be dry and not come together.
+I use either my homemade (cooled) almond butter or the Trader Joe's has a great runny almond butter.
+If you are allergic to almonds, you can try sunbutter in its place.
 This will yield more of a sunflower taste, so keep that in mind, but it will perform the same in baking.

 - STORAGE: If wanting to make this pie dough a few days in advance, just follow the directions up until forming the ball.
 Wrap the ball in plastic wrap and keep in the fridge.
 Take it out 15-30 minutes or so before using.
 It should be soft and easy to roll.
 This will depend on how long you stored it in the fridge.